Partnerships

 Nationally and globally, women are underrepresented in undergraduate and postgraduate STEM courses, as well as careers.
 As an all-girls school, NGHS prides itself on no gender stereotypes with STEM subjects being very popular at all levels.

 With each year, a new cohort of BGBF Mentors and Mentees will enrol on the course, a total of three years in duration.
 During this time, BGBF will provide gifted and talented girls with an interest in STEM, access to creative challenges and insight into unfamiliar careers that are taken up by women.
-Susie Bulling, Partnership Coordinator at NGHS, observes:
+Miss Taylor, also observes,

 “When talking with our partner schools, it was clear that girls are talented in this area, but boys tend to dominate in the classroom.
 All schools were keen to see how female role-modelling, both with the introduction of peer-mentoring, and the case studies on professional women working in STEM, could positively influence girls’ confidence and aspirations.”